Limited Clients. Proven Results.

 Domestic Violence Penalties

-A conviction of domestic violence in Newbury, or anywhere in Ohio, has severe and often lifelong penalties.
-Domestic violence can be either a felony or misdemeanor.
-Conviction of domestic violence cannot be expunged from your permanent record.
-Any later domestic violence charges have increased penalties.
-Domestic violence penalties range from misdemeanor to felony.
-Certain convictions have mandatory prison time.
+A conviction of domestic violence in Newbury, or anywhere in Ohio, has serious penalties.
+Domestic violence can be a misdemeanor or a felony.
+A conviction for domestic violence cannot be expunged.
+Subsequent domestic violence convictions have increased penalties.
+Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
 For example, conviction of a:

 Second Degree Misdemeanor Domestic Violence